lamnhan066/gmt/README.md

 var now = await GMT.now();
 ```

-If you want to get local DateTime if it gives error then using (default is return `null`):
+If you want to get local DateTime if it gives error or timeout then using (default is return `null`):

 ``` dart
 var now = await GMT.now(returnLocalIfError: true); // Default is false